pennyl67/openminted-guidelines/components_contactGroup.md

 ##### Recommended usage

-The recommended way for referring to a group \(currently modelled as an organization\) is by giving their identifier \(e.g. ISNI, fundref\); if you provide the identifier, please select also the relevant value from the list of values in the attribute "organizationIdentifierSchemeName"; if none is appropriate, please select "other" and use the "schemeURI" attribute to provide a link to a URL with more information about the identifier scheme.
+The recommended way for referring to a group is by giving their name \(e.g. "Software development team"\) and the name and \(optionally\) the identifier \(e.g. ISNI, fundref\) of the affiliated organization.
+An email address is also recommended.

+If you provide the identifier of the organization, please select also the relevant value from the list of values in the attribute "organizationIdentifierSchemeName"; if none is appropriate, please select "other" and use the "schemeURI" attribute to provide a link to a URL with more information about the identifier scheme.
-If you don't know the identifier of the group \(organization\), you may provide the name at least in English; if you want to add names in other languages, you can use the “lang” attribute.
-If you decide to add a contactGroup instead of another contact option, please ensure that the data \(including the communication data\) of this group \(organization\) are also uploaded in OpenMinTeD.

 ##### Relation to other metadata schemas